-For the utmost safety our of students, beginning this year, the church will be secured, and all doors will be locked five minutes after the start of every Mass (8:45).
+For the utmost safety our of students, the church will be secured, and all doors will be locked five minutes after the start of every Mass (8:15).
 This will happen every school Mass, and there are no exceptions.
 Please keep this is mind if you plan on attending Mass with your child.